-Together we bring Calvin's story to life, using language and examples that express our college's master narrative, personality and more.
+Together we bring Calvin's story to life, using language and examples that express our university's master narrative, personality and more.

 What is Calvin's mission?
-Calvin College equips students to think deeply, to act justly, and to live wholeheartedly as Christ’s agents of renewal in the world.
+Calvin University equips students to think deeply, to act justly, and to live wholeheartedly as Christ’s agents of renewal in the world.

 How, then, do we equip students for these tasks?
 In many ways, it is through wonder and discovery.
 When exploring God's world without reservation, students can be thoroughly changed by Christ.
 As they go through life pulling weeds and planting beauty, their life-bearing behavior is irresistible.
 Our motivation is not just for the benefit of the individual, but for all those in need of God’s truth and transformation.